storageos/storageos.github.io/_includes/operator/reference.md

 END
 ```

+This example contains a default password, for production installations, use a
+unique, strong password

-## 3. Create a CR to deploy StorageOS
+## 3. Create a CR (Custom Resource) to deploy StorageOS

 Create a `cluster-config.yaml` according to your needs from the
 [examples]({%link _docs/reference/cluster-operator/examples.md %}).